abhisharma7/AI-Tele-Service/README.md

 # AI Tele Service

 # Inspiration:
 Our initial inspiration was came from facebook recent AI feature which describe the posted images to blind people.
-That was our motivation and inspiration to develop something similar to that, by not limiting it just to facebook.
+That was our motivation and inspiration to develop something similar to that and not limiting that feature just to facebook.
 We have developed an andriod application which anyone can download and use.

 # What it does:
 Its an andriod application which needs access to the Internet and camera API.
 User can click a picture and he will receive a automated phone call which gives the user a comprehensive description of the content of image.